pushparaj-obl/SocialPluginsiOS/README.md

 Google+ Library:
 * Sign in and Sign out with Google+ in your application
-* Share posts with friends
+* Share posts with friends.Users can share rich content into the Google+ including text, photos and URL attachments.Interactive posts allow users to share your site or app with their friends and invite them to take a specific action.
 * Fetch signed in user's profile details.
 * Fetch user's Google+ friend's profile information.
-* Provides functionality of debugging.Logging messages can be activated/Deactivated by setting ON or OFF on setGooglePlusDebug.
+* Provides functionality of debugging.Debugging can be activated/deactivated as per user's requirement.

 Twitter Library: